melisabttl/product-ai-agent/README.md

 ## Design Principles

 ### Positions, Not Suggestions
-UX AI Agent takes a stance.
+Product AI Agent takes a stance.
 It explains why one path is stronger than another.

 ### Evidence Before Opinion
 Claims should be grounded in UX principles, user behavior, product logic, or known failure patterns.